 This leads to what researchers at the University of York call the “quadrilemma of magnetic recording”.
 To write on magnetic media, you want:

-• Sharpness of polarization (for readability, our “light switch” must be up or down, and not at an angle.)
+- Sharpness of polarization: For readability, our “light switch” must be up or down, and not at an angle.

 A term from physics will help here.
 Anisotropy, also called “magnetic hardness”, is the property in which a material tends to keep its polarization.
-This is important, since you want bits to retain the same magnetic state for a long time, ideally longer than 10 years.
+This is important, since you want bits to retain the same magnetic state for a long time, ideally longer than ten years.
 Anisotropic materials are more thermally stable, but more difficult to write on, hence the tradeoff.

 The Density Challenge

 While the basic setup of PMR is simple, the devil is in the details.
 HDD design strives to balance reliability, speed, and cost.
-All else being equal, drives with more densely packed bits will give $/TB savings.
+All else being equal, drives with more densely packed bits will give greater $/TB savings.
 With Pure Storage arguing that SSD will soon overtake HDD in total cost of ownership, the stakes are high.

 Here’s the problem.
 The up-down polarization of magnetic grains are less stable at ordinary temperatures when they’re densely packed.
 This means that you want a more anisotropic material to ensure the magnetic state is stable.
-However, this stability makes bits more difficult to write upon: our light switch is so stiff that it’s hard to toggle on and off.
+However, this stability makes bits more difficult to write upon: our light switch is so “sticky” that it’s hard to toggle on and off.
 In this analogy, the strength of our finger is analogous to the strength of the magnetic field emitted by the write head.
 This can only be so strong (around 2 tesla, max).

-This challenge has consequences: growth in areal density has stalled, hovering a bit over 1.1Tbpsi (Tb per square inch) since 2015.
+This challenge has consequences: growth in areal density has stalled, hovering a bit over 1.1 tbpsi (TB per square inch) since 2015.

 Related Reading